-The school uses this voluntary contribution of approximately \$277 to enhance the educational experience of all Year 11 students and includes the provision of a diary, ID card, printing, the swimming and athletics carnivals.
+The school uses this voluntary contribution of approximately \$285 to enhance the educational experience of all Year 11 students and includes the provision of a student planner, ID card, printing, core subject consumables, wellbeing programs, the swimming and athletics carnivals.

 At Year 11 students select subjects to support their chosen pathway.
-The levy also supports choices and access to high quality classroom resources.
-An extra levy for electives that have demands for consumables and a high level of activity will ensure a high-quality program.
+The contribution also supports choices and access to high quality classroom resources.
+An extra contribution for electives that have demands for consumables and a high level of activity will ensure a high-quality program.

-- Food Technology approximately \$158

-- Studio Art approximately \$86

-- Outdoor Education and Environment
+- Food Technology approximately \$170 - Art Making and Exhibiting approximately \$90 - Outdoor Education and Environment Studies approximately \$500

-- Studies approximately \$456